KatavinaNguyen/data-center-staffing-optimization-simulator/README.md

 # Data Center Staffing Optimization Simulator
-In large-scale critical infrastructure environments like data centers, incident response efficiency directly determines operational success.
-Decisions about staffing, scheduling, and task delegation directly affect complying with SLAs, reducing operational costs, and minimizing downtime, but these decisions are rarely straightforward.
+In critical infrastructure environments like data centers, incident response performance directly impacts system reliability, uptime, and contract compliance.
+Staffing decisions — including how many engineers are on shift, what roles they fill, and how incidents are escalated — significantly influence SLA adherence and operational efficiency.
+But testing these decisions in live systems carries risk.

-1. **SLA compliance is contractually critical** - missing targets can mean broken client agreements and financial penalties.
-2. **Overstaffing is expensive, while understaffing is risky** - the cost of inefficiency compounds at scale.
-3. **Scheduling affects downtime, ticket backlog, and average incident resolution time** - all operational KPIs that impact overall system reliability.
-4. **Triage rules and engineer role definitions** directly impact how fast incidents are resolved.
-5. **These decisions must be data-driven to scale** - especially in environments with thousands of incidents daily.

-This project simulates those tradeoffs in a configurable environment, using discrete-event simulation to answer questions like:
-- Can we hit 99% SLA with fewer resources if we reassign staff during peak hours?
-- How many L1 vs. L2 engineers do we actually need per shift?
-- What does our incident queue look like under different shift rotations or escalation rules?

-Whether you're planning staffing for a 24/7 Network Operation Center or evaluating cost-saving strategies in a data center, this simulator helps test “what-if” scenarios and find operational sweet spots before changes go live.
+This simulator provides a safe and configurable environment to evaluate those tradeoffs.
+It uses discrete-event simulation to model real-world conditions: incoming incidents, SLA windows, shift schedules, and triage rules.
+By simulating thousands of incidents across different staffing strategies, teams can analyze the impact on key metrics before making operational changes.

+**Key Use Cases**:
+- Determine the minimum staffing needed to meet SLA targets
+- Compare L1/L2/L3 staffing ratios under different incident loads
+- Test how escalation rules affect resolution time and backlog
+- Explore cost-saving strategies without compromising service reliability

 ## Overview
-This simulator evaluates how staffing decisions affect incident response performance in large-scale data center environments.

-It models a stream of incoming incidents—each with a severity level, SLA deadline, and required engineer tier (L1–L3)—and routes them to available engineers based on shift schedules, triage logic, and escalation rules.
+The simulator models a continuous stream of incidents, each defined by severity, SLA deadline, and required engineer tier.
+Incidents are routed to available engineers based on:

-Users configure input parameters like:
-- Number of engineers per level and shift
+- Engineer headcount by level (L1-L3) and shift
-- Shift start/end times and overlaps
-- SLA time windows by severity level
+- SLA thresholds by severity
-- Routing logic (e.g., L1-only for low priority, escalate on timeout)
+- Routing and escalation logic
-- Total incident volume and arrival rate distributions
+- Incident arrival patterns and volume distributions

-Each simulation run produces:
+At the end of each simulation run, the tool outputs:
-- SLA compliance rate by severity
+- SLA compliance rates by severity level
-- Average resolution time per incident type
+- Average resolution time by incident type
-- Engineer utilization metrics
+- Engineer utilization rates
-- Total backlog at shift handoffs
+- Queue backlog at shift boundaries
-- Visualizations of queues, handoffs, and performance trends
+- Visualizations of system performance over time

-Each simulation generates metrics like SLA coverage, resolution time, engineer utilization, and queue backlog—allowing teams to evaluate tradeoffs before making changes live.
-By modeling thousands of incidents under different staffing strategies, the simulator helps NOC and SRE teams improve reliability, reduce costs, and prevent service degradation without real-world risk.
+By simulating thousands of incidents under different staffing models, teams can assess the operational impact of proposed changes before implementation, helping avoid SLA breaches, reduce excess headcount, and improve reliability.

 ## Installation
 1. **Clone the Repository**